RTO-Websites/dynamic-conditions/trunk/README.txt

 == Changelog ==

 = 1.1 =
-* Add condition bigger and smaller than
+* Add condition greater and less than

 = 1.0.1 =
 * Fix sections